meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 ### Data used for evaluation

 To test SCLUST, data for FROGS's evaluation are used (http://frogs.toulouse.inra.fr/).
 Synthethic data with powerlaw distribution and 1000 strains are used (http://frogs.toulouse.inra.fr/data_to_test_frogs/assessment_datasets/datasets_silva/1000sp/dataset_1/V4V4/powerlaw/).
 It's 16S sequencing sequencing simulation (V4 region).
 Powerlaw distribution is more realistic with few strain with high abundance and other strains with low abundance.
 Dataset_1 is selected arbitrarily.
 Dataset contains 10 samples with same strains but different abundance levels. (for example in sample 1 you will have strain1 in very high abundance and strain2 in low abundance and it will be the opposite in sample 2.).
-20 most abundant strains with reads count for each sample is given in [Supplementary Figure 1]()
+20 most abundant strains with reads count for each sample is given in [Supplementary Figures 1](clusteringEval_RESULTS/abundance_samples.pdf)

 Sequencing simulation from FROGS contains chimeras reads, identified by the presence of two reference in fastq header.
 This chimera reads are removed with homemade script `exclude_chimeras.py`.
 Then, reads are deduplicated with `vsearch`.
 Taxonomy is treated with homemade script `frogs_taxo.py` which allows to better presentation of taxonomy present in fastq header.

-Preprocessing stats are in [Supplementary Table 1](clusteringEval_RESULTS/tools_comparison/all_samples-1000sp-Powerlaw.preprocessing_stats.tsv)
+Preprocessing stats are in [Supplementary Table 1](clusteringEval_RESULTS/all_samples-1000sp-Powerlaw.preprocessing_stats.tsv)

 ### Clustering